ETS-Android1/Android-Projects/README.md

   * You can use Space between several different words(eg."cat dog") to include several information you want to search for.
 * When you taped the photo, the link of that photo will appear and then you can copy it for searching the information about that photo if you want.
 * You can use Refresh to get some new photos based on your input
-* You can lotate your screen
+* You can rotate your screen

 ### The motivation of making this app
 To learn the method of making some functions using internet in a application.